Eschatologue/CM_wiki/docs/class/wizard/index.md

 You have learned to regain some of your magical energy by studying your spellbook.
 When you finish a Short Rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your Wizard level (rounded up), and none of the slots can be level 6 or higher.

-For example, if you’re a level 4 Wizard, you can recover up to two levels worth of spell slots, regaining either a level 2 spell slot or two level 1 spell slots.
+For example, if you're a level 4 Wizard, you can recover up to two levels worth of spell slots, regaining either a level 2 spell slot or two level 1 spell slots.

-Once you use this feature, you can’t do so again until you finish a Long Rest.
+Once you use this feature, you can't do so again until you finish a Long Rest.

 ## Level 1: Spellcasting

 As a student of arcane magic, you have learned to cast spells.
-See the Player’s Handbook for rules on spellcasting.
+See the Player's Handbook for rules on spellcasting.
 The information below details how you use those rules as a Wizard.

 ### Cantrips